openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

     h = \sum_{k \geq 0} a_k \Psi_k.

-Let :math:`\cK \subset \Nset` be a subset of the coefficients representing the truncation of the infinite series.
+Let :math:`\cK \subset \Nset` be a finite subset of the coefficients representing the truncation of the infinite series.
 Truncating this series can be done using one enumeration rule, as presented in :ref:`enumeration_strategy`.
 If the number of coefficients in :math:`\cK` is too large, this can lead to *overfitting*.
-This may happen e.g. if we select a too high total polynomial order.
+This may happen e.g. if the total polynomial order we choose is too large.
 In order to limit this effect, one method is to select the coefficients which best predict the output, as presented in :ref:`polynomial_sparse_least_squares`.